RITAccess/Glance-data-analyzer/README.md

 View our demo video at: https://youtu.be/0SkomvXaqb0

 ## GitHub Pages
 The most recent build of the data-analyzer can be used at https://rawgit.com/RITAccess/Glance-data-analyzer/brashad_edits/index.html
+Please note that this link does not always port the HTML correctly but core functionalilty should be stable.
 # libraries
 ## PapaParse - http://papaparse.com/
 Parses out the data from csv files